rcgray/free-genai-bootcamp-2025/lang-portal/docs/Prompts.md

 We have made some changes to our backend to accommodate a new frontend feature, and we need to ensure that all of our backend tests are passing.
 Running `uv run pytest backend-fastapi/tests/` reports the following (summary):

+great! now we have a new challenge - in `games` directory, (e.g., `games/kanji-snake`) we have a web-based game that we want to deploy to the frontend.  we have a build process that we want to use to deploy the game to the frontend's public directory.  we want to be able to run the game project independently of the frontend app, including dev libraries and tooling, but there should be an easy way to deploy the final code (via the `yarn dev:games` command calling the `scripts/build-games.js` file) such that the frontend can present the game to the user.
+We designed our system with this in mind, but now that we've created a sample game we need to figure out how to make this work.

+Please do not run any commands - give them to me and I will run them and give you the result (your terminal does not have the right environment set up, so we'll get distracting errors).

+The frontend runs great and doesn't need to have a new build process.
+THe goal of the `yarn dev:games` command is to build the games into a final *.js file that is then copied into the frontend and served to the user when they visit the activities page (specifically, the `/activities/game-name` page).

 ```
 ============================================================================== short test summary info ===============================================================================
 FAILED backend-fastapi/tests/test_api/test_v1/test_activities.py::test_create_activity - assert 422 == 200